 Having an anime theme song list is tricky.
 You’ve seen plenty of general lists like favorite or least favorite songs.
 For the former, it’s also a cliche to put “Tank” from Cowboy Bebop and/or “Cruel Angel’s Thesis” from Evangelion on there.
 I mean, they’re good songs, don’t get me wrong, but it’s so overdone and they’ve been overplayed for so long, let’s be honest here.
-I thought I would change it up with anime theme songs I like from series I either dislike, don’t care about, or thought they were average at best.
+I thought I would change it up with anime theme songs I like from series I either dislike, don’t care about, or thought were average at best.
 Am I the only one who feels that way about anime that have good theme songs, but the series is just meh at best?

 Here are the rules I set for myself:

 I had to have watched at least part of the series at some point.

 Only anime series and OVAs are on this list.
 No movies.

 Not so much a rule, but I decided not to put “Heart of Sword ~Yoake Mae~” from Rurouni Kenshin on this list.
 It’s a great song and arguably THE song people think about when it comes to that samurai anime, but I’m not putting it on there after what the creator Nobuhiro Watsuki did even if it was super tempting to mention that ending theme from TM Revolution.
 The less said about it the better.